LNTUORG/LNTUOnline-API-Nodejs/README.md

 # Liaoning Technical University Education System Agent Server Written In Node.js

+This project was influenced deeply by [TakWolf's](https://github.com/TakWolf) [LNTUOnline-API](https://github.com/LNTUORG/LNTUOnline-API).

 ## Notice

-* **The master branch isn't a stable version but run without crash.**
+- **The master branch isn't a stable version but run without crash.**
-* **This project only be used for storing strong code, I have no idea if this project would got a stable version.**
+- **This project only be used for storing strong code, I have no idea if this project would got a stable version.**
+- **API may be different to the java version, so you'd better not to publish it as a production environment.**

 ## Requirements